Darling River Run

 From Goolgowi we had fewer than 500km to Bourke, so a leisurely 8.00am start for a 60km ride to Hillston for breakfast and refuel.
 Not sure where the Outback technically starts but from here the distances between towns begin to stretch out.
 Cobar at 250km further on was the next opportunity for anything.
 Cobar has a long and substantial mining history which continues today.
 Finally, a 160km stretch to Bourke on the upper reaches of the Darling River.

 We planned a full day in Bourke before setting out on the river run as such.
 It was intended more as an orientation day than a rest day.
 Bourke was the main northern port on the Darling: the northern terminus.
 This would be the starting point of our Darling River Run as it was for the paddle steamers of old.
-A visit to the Back O'Bourke Exhibition Centre gave us a good insight into the history, challenges and people of Bourke and the Outback.
-An hour's cruise along the Darling in a replica of the 1890 paddle steamer Jandra (but without the steam) gave a good appreciation of the river and its banks from the perspective of the crews and passengers of the old paddle steamers that towed the wool barges from Bourke to Wentworth and beyond to the rail heads and ports.
+A visit to the Back O'Bourke Exhibition Centre provided a comprehensive overview of the history, challenges and people of Bourke and the Outback.
+That was followed by an hour's cruise along the Darling in a replica of an 1890 paddle steamer (but without the steam).
+That gave a good appreciation of the river and its banks from the perspective of the crews and passengers of the old paddle steamers that towed the wool barges from Bourke to Wentworth and beyond to the rail heads and ports.

 Our Route for the Run

 Between Bourke and Wentworth there are roads and tracks along both sides of the Darling.
 There are also opportunities to cross the river in at least six places over the 730km ride.
-This is a map of the route we planned, although, by splitting up a couple of times, we manged to do both sides at places.
+By splitting up a couple of times, we manged to do both sides at places.